kuzzleio/documentation/src/api/1/controller-auth/get-my-credentials/index.md

 {{{since "1.0.0"}}}

-Returns the current user's credential information for the specified `<strategy>`.
+Returns credential information for the currently logged in user.

-The data returned will depend on the specified strategy, and they should not include any sensitive information.
+The data returned will depend on the specified authentication strategy, and they should not include any sensitive information.

 The result can be an empty object.